Refinitiv-API-Samples/Example.RRTO.TypeScript.NodeJS.MarketPrice/README.md

 * ```--ric```             ```<OPTIONAL>``` Name of the item to request from the Refinitiv Real-Time Service.
 If not specified, /EUR= is requested.
 * ```--app_id```          ```<OPTIONAL>``` Application ID to use when logging in.
 If not specified, "256" is used.
 * ```--position```        ```<OPTIONAL>``` Position to use when logging in.
 If not specified, the current host is used.

+## <a id="run_app_docker_"></a>How to run the application in Docker

+The Docker Desktop/Engine application should be installed and run properly on your machine.
+For Windows 10, please refer to this [Install Docker Desktop on Windows](https://docs.docker.com/docker-for-windows/install/) page.

+1. Unzip or download the example project folder into a directory of your choice
+2. Run the [Docker build](https://docs.docker.com/engine/reference/commandline/build/) command to build the Docker image named *developers/node_streamingjs*.
+    ```
+    $> docker build . -t developers/node_streamingjs
+    ```
+3. Once Docker build success, use the [Docker run](https://docs.docker.com/engine/reference/run/) command to start the Docker container to run application.
+    ```
+    $> docker run developers/node_streamingjs --user <Machine-ID> --password <Password> --clientid <App key> --ric <Interested RIC code (optional)>
+    ```
+4. The result will be the same as the above section.

 ## <a id="references"></a>References
 For further details, please check out the following resources: